nautobot/nautobot/nautobot/docs/administration/nautobot-shell.md

 ## Change Logging and Webhooks

 Note that Nautobot's change logging and webhook processing features operate under the context of an HTTP request.
-As such, these functions do not work automatically when using the ORM directly, either through the `nbshell` or otherwise.
+As such, these functions do not work automatically when using the ORM directly, either through the Nautobot shell or otherwise.
 A special context manager is provided to allow these features to operate under an emulated HTTP request context.
 This context manager must be explicitly invoked for change log entries and webhooks to be created when interacting with objects through the ORM.
-Here is an example using the `web_request_context` context manager within the nbshell:
+Here is an example using the `web_request_context` context manager within the Nautobot shell:

 ```python
 >>> from nautobot.extras.context_managers import web_request_context